bookofjoa/bookofjoa/Bookofjoa/chapters/personal/chapter-39-decision-making.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 3</span></h3>
-<p>The ultimate life considers the long-term consequences of decisions rather than just immediate benefits, thinking about how choices will affect your future self and others.</p>
+<p>Joa considers the long-term consequences of decisions rather than just immediate benefits, thinking about how choices will affect your future self and others.</p>
 </div>

 <div class="verse">